ASTR 1210 (O'Connell) Study Guide

 trapped solar radiation.
 Note that infrared radiation reflected by

-the Earth's surface as does direct solar radiation.
-The large contribution
+for the Earth's surface as does direct solar radiation.
+The large

-is due in part to the fact that Greenhouse heating occurs at night as
+contribution is due in part to the fact that Greenhouse heating occurs

 The cycle rates for geophysical processes affecting the